-First use of new placement instrument, collection of background information on examinees, and tracking of placement in courses.
+The first use of new placement instruments, collection of background information on examinees, and tracking of placement in courses.

-Administration of the C-test portion of the placement exam to all students, levels I-IV, at beginning and end of semester.
+Administration of the C-test portion of the placement exam to all students, levels I-IV, at the beginning and end of the semester.

 Administration of self-assessment to all students, levels I-IV.

 Administration of the German Speaking test (GST), a simulated Oral Proficiency Interview, to a sample of student volunteers at levels II-IV.
 This was done both at the beginning and at the end of the semester.